Eric Boyd's attorney asks for new trial after conviction in Christian-Newsom murders

 A Knox County Court Judge listened to defense attorney, Clinton Frazier, request a new trial for a man convicted on 36 counts in the Christian-Newsom murders.

-KNOXVILLE, Tenn.
-(WVLT) — Eric Boyd was handed down two life sentences with the possibilty of parole following his conviction on murder charges in the Christian-Newsom trial.
+Frazier requested a new trial of evidence and witness testimony after Eric Boyd was handed down two life sentences with the possibilty of parole following his conviction charges of first-degree murder on August 13.

 The families of Channon Christian and Christopher Newsom delivered statements telling how the crimes of Eric Boyd affected their lives before the judge made the decision.

 Hugh Newsome first took the stand.
 He described saying goodbye to a black body bag because Christopher's body was too damaged to be viewed at his funeral.

 Channon's mother, Deena Christian spoke directly to Boyd in her statement saying, "I'd hate to be you when I stand before God."

 Before the judge began reading the sentence, Boyd stood up to tell the court that he is innocent.